KWolanin/Vasara/README.md

 - set rating to its work (r.g. for kids, teen, adults)
 -  add author to following authors and get email when they publish something new
 -  manage favourites list, follows & "read later" list

-In the future user will be able to:
-- add/receive coments for works (with possibility to delete and/or mark as spam)
+-  add/receive coments for works (with possibility to delete)

 # Tech stack
+- Vue.js
+- Quasar
+- Pinia
+- Javascript/Typescript (frontend)
+- Java 8 (backend)
+- String, Spring Boot, Spring Web & Cache
-Vue.js, Quasar, Pinia, Javascript/Typescript (frontend), Java 8 (backend), String Boot, String Cache, Railway (build and deploy service), RabbitMQ
+-  Railway (build and deploy service)
+-  RabbitMQ

 You can use Vasara here:
 [Vasara app](https://vasaraf-production.up.railway.app/#/)